 According to Professor Aidan Moran and his team at the University College Dublin, eye movement reveals the complexities of cognitive thought at work inside the minds of winners, like those who compete for Olympic Gold.
-Moran completed a two-year sabbatical study titled, “Mental Practice, Eye-Movements and Cognition in Action,” from 2008-2009, which led to consulting roles with several of Ireland’s top professional sports teams – including the role of Official Psychologist to the Irish Olympic Squad.
+Moran completed a two-year sabbatical study titled, “Mental Practice, Eye-Movements and Cognition in Action,” which led to consulting roles with several of Ireland’s top professional sports teams – including the role of Official Psychologist to the Irish Olympic Squad.

 Moran’s research found that eye movement, an involuntary action based solely on reaction, has a direct relationship to cognitive thought and that tracking eye movements can directly measure cognitive processes.
 According to Moran, studying the eye movements of those who win can potentially establish a baseline of eye movement indicators that can be used to predict success, help athletes train for success, and find any disconnect from success.